 Note: at this time, recurring orders generate on a daily batch system between 4:00 - 6:00 AM Central Standard Time.
 We do not currently offer support for other time zones, so you will need to adjust your day and hour values accordingly.

 - Lock after making new choices: Enable this if you'd like customers to make changes only once per recurring order.
-This setting may not apply to certain styles.
+This setting may not apply to specific styles.

 - Lock edits to orders: This setting restricts subscribers from making order selections too far in advance.
-It is great if your selection of products is only prepared for a few upcoming orders.
+It is excellent if you prepare your product selection for a few future orders only.

 Example: You only prepare your meal plan menu three weeks in advance.
 To prevent customers from creating their meal plans too far ahead of time, it would be best in this situation to put in a day value of 14 - 21 days.